Emchtastic/22FCS3210/hwk_03_grammars/README.md

 does a meal include a book

 YES
-S -> Aux NP VP -> does NP VP -> does a NOM VP -> does a meal VP -> does a meal Verb NP -> does a meal include NP -> does a meal include Det Nom -> does a meal include a Nom -> does a meal include a book
+S -> Aux NP VP -> does NP VP -> does Det NOM VP -> does a NOM VP -> does a Noun VP -> does a meal VP -> does a meal Verb NP -> does a meal include NP -> does a meal include Det NOM -> does a meal include a NOM -> does a meal include a Noun -> does a meal include a book
 ```

 ### b)